Galaxy Note 10 Android 10 update lands in the US - 9to5Google

 Update 12/21: Just a day after Verizon, it appears AT&T is also rolling out Android 10 to Note 10 owners.
 A tipster on Twitter mentions the update hit his Note 10+ earlier this morning and a few users in our own comments section confirmed it was rolling out to some users yesterday.

 Update 12/30: The update continues to expand.
 As of December 30th, T-Mobile is also rolling out Android 10 to its Note 10 and Note 10+ owners as SamMobile notes.
 For most users, the update should automatically appear in the notification tray, but if it hasn’t yet, heading into settings to manually check for the update should pull it down.
-At this point, we’re just waiting on Sprint.
+At this point, we’re just waiting on Sprint as far as carriers go.

+Update 12/31: To finish off the year, it seems Samsung is now rolling out Android 10 to the unlocked variant of the Note 10 and Note 10+ here in the States.
+In the past several hours, we’ve received multiple tips from readers mentioning the update has arrived.

 We’ll continually update this post as other carriers and unlocked Note 10 models get this update in the US.